 When are pre-sales representations misleading or deceptive?

 A recent case involving pre-sales statements about the availability of parking serves as a timely reminder to vendors and agents to take care when making pre-sales statements or representations.
-Here, senior associate Monica Hii takes a look at the outcome of the case and also highlights that purchasers should ensure any representation made by or on behalf of the vendor is expressly set out in the contract if the purchaser intends to rely on it.
+Here, partner Nicholas Stevens takes a look at the outcome of the case and also highlights that purchasers should ensure any representation made by or on behalf of the vendor is expressly set out in the contract if the purchaser intends to rely on it.

 The case involved a residential property with a two-car garage plus a strip of land comprising one-third of the width of a common driveway providing access to the property and two other properties.